phanrahan/mantle/README.md

 is a programming model for building hardware.
 The main abstraction in Magma is a Circuit.
 Circuits are created and then wired together.
-Magma circuits can be saved as structual verilog files.
+Magma circuits can be saved as structural verilog files.

 [Mantle](https://github.com/phanrahan/mantle)
 is a library of useful circuits.